 The competition was judged by Makers Empire’s Director of Learning, Mandi Dimitriadis and Jon Soong, CEO, with input from Bob Levy from the Professor Garfield Foundation and Professor Stan Silverman from NYIT.

 “We were thrilled to see the wide variety of entries for this competition,” said Mandi.

-“Choosing the winners and runner ups was not easy but all of these students showed exceptional design skills and excellent problem solving skills.
+“Choosing the winners and runner-ups was not easy but all of these students showed exceptional design skills and excellent problem-solving skills.
 We are sure Garfield will soon be feasting on some delicious lasagne sauce made from the world’s sweetest tomatoes.
 He’ll be there in no time with so many awesome boats to choose from.
-There’s triangular hulls to cut through the water, breezy sails to catch the wind and specially made storage holds for the tomato loot.
+There are triangular hulls to cut through the water, breezy sails to catch the wind and specially made storage holds for the tomato loot.
 Congratulations to all!”

-The winners will receive a Garfield t-shirts and original Garfield artwork designed by creator, Jim Davis, in the post.
-The runner ups will receive certificates.
+The winners will receive a Garfield t-shirt and original Garfield artwork designed by the creator, Jim Davis, in the post.
+The runner-ups will receive certificates.

 Check out all of the entries, including these winning designs.